The Council and its Committees

 The Standing Committee, which considers proposals which require Council/ Board of Trustees approval, considers and scrutinises budget proposals, Annual and Strategic Plans and ‘one off requests’ for funding projects requiring use of BAC reserves.
 The committee will also deal with any matters requiring urgent consideration and/or decision that may arise between meetings of the Council/Board of Trustees.
 Read the Terms of Reference here.

 The Audit Committee, which scrutinises the annual accounts in preparation for their presentation to the Council/Board of Trustees and monitors financial performance and compliance with legislative and regulatory requirements, including ENQA and EQAR.
 Read the Terms of Reference here.

 BAC’s inspectorate consists of experienced and highly qualified, independent inspectors from a rich variety of educational backgrounds.
 Each inspection team includes at least one Lead Inspector, who is responsible for producing the inspection report which is presented to the Accreditation Committee.
 The ultimate decision regarding accreditation rests with the Accreditation Committee.
 The inspectorate is overseen by the Chief Inspector, Ms Diana Morriss.

 BAC takes measures to ensure that its management and accreditation work meet the highest standards and provide a high quality of service.
-A range of activities underpin the internal quality assurance of its work.
-Read more about our Internal Quality Assurance here.
+A range of activities underpin the quality assurance of its work.
+Read more about our Quality Assurance here.

-You can read here the BAC Strategic Plan
+You can read the Strategy here

 BAC is self-financing through accreditation fees paid by institutions.
 It receives no public monies.
 However, BAC is not for profit and any surplus is fed back to improve our systems as part of our mission to raise standards in the sector.